-What an exciting time of year it is.
-In the opening days of 2014, many of us are looking back on 2013 to find the areas of our lives that can be improved upon in the coming months.
+What an exciting time it is to bring in a new year.
+In the opening days of the new year, many of us are looking back to find the areas of our lives that can be improved upon in the coming months.
 In this annual phase of introspection, a common practice is to list out the things we are determined to do differently and create a pact with ourselves to follow through.
 I am a big fan of the new years resolution ritual, but I’d like to share a few alternative methods that we find to be just as powerful.

 Below are three traditional practices that have been used for centuries to transcend the past and start things afresh in the new year.
 A mentor once told me, “Nick, you can only hold on to so many things at once – to make room for new experiences, we often need to let go of things that are no longer serving us.”
 That said, some of the rituals below are about “cleaning house”.